-$1.3.\ Does\ your\ \underline{medical\ school}\ curriculum\ address\ the\ impacts\ of\ extreme\ weather\ events\ on\ individual\ health\ and/or\ on\ health care\ systems?$
+1.3.
+Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points)

+This topic was briefly covered in the core curriculum.
+(2 points)

+This topic was covered in elective coursework.
+(1 point)

+This topic was not covered.
+(0 points)

+Score explanation: Insert explanation here.

 The curriculum at SKMC provides a pathology lecture to 1st year students entitled "Cell Injury and Death: The Role of the Environment".
 In this lecture a section devoted to climate change identifies that climate change includes a warming climate as well as increased frequency of more severe ("hot and cold, wet and dry") weather events.
-An accompanying note packet includes a specific example ("A recent, unusually hot and dry spell near Moscow contributed to extreme forest fires, the pollution from which is considered to have been responsible for 10,000 deaths") to illustrate the topics described in the main presentation.

-During 2nd year, SKMC students are required to attend a Health Systems Science (HSS) lecture entitled "Impact on Mental Health after Disasters".
+During 2nd year, SKMC students are required to attend a Health Systems Science (HSS) lecture entitled "Disaster Medicine: Individual, Community and Systems Perspectives".
 This lecture includes "natural disasters" as one such type of disaster, with specific mentions of "climatological", "geophysical", "hydrological", and "meteorological" events including floods, extreme temperatures, and drought.
 The stages of disaster (including pre-impact, impact, and post-impact) and the human responses to each phase are well explicated, from physiological stress responses (e.g., shock/numbness, insomnia, reduced energy, irritability) to positive social responses (e.g., determination and resolve, social connectedness, altruistic helping behaviors).
 The lecture also discusses the burden that disaster can have on people already suffering from mental health conditions (e.g., medication shortages, exacerbation of pre-existing anxiety) and emphasizes the role of psychological first aid (PFA) in the immediate aftermath of disasters.
-SKMC received a 2 in this category because, although its curriculum teaches about the mental health impacts as well as some physical impacts of extreme weather events, it does not explicitly discuss the ramifications of such events on the healthcare system (as a societal structure) or even on a given hospital.
+SKMC received a 3 in this category because, in addition to teaching about the mental health impacts as well as physical impacts of extreme weather events, it also discusses the ramifications of mass casualty incidents on the healthcare system (as a societal structure) and on hospitals.
 1.4.
 Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

+This topic was explored in depth by the core curriculum.
+(3 points)

-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was briefly covered in the core curriculum.
+(2 points)

+This topic was covered in elective coursework.
+(1 point)

+This topic was not covered.
+(0 points)